onyx-lyon1/onyx/README.md

 7. Run `melos test` to run unit tests for all the libraries.
 8. Run `melos analyze` to perform static analysis on the libraries and the Onyx app.
 9. To unlink everything, use `melos clean`.
+10. You may have to use the agenda ids with your keys, to prevent commiting them, you can use `git update-index --assume-unchanged apps/onyx/assets/key.txt` and `git update-index --assume-unchanged apps/onyx/assets/iv.txt` to ignore changes to this file.

 ### End-to-End Testing 🧪